NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/openlayers/README.txt

 * Views - Allows data to be displayed on a map via Views
 * Filters - Creates a filter to replace
-  [openlayers preset_name] with a map.
+  [openlayers map_name] with a map.

 # Basic Concepts

-## Presets
+## Maps

 An OpenLayers map in Drupal is a combination of decisions about which layers to show, what styles to apply, the minimum and maximum zoom levels, and how the user can interact with the map.
-A map preset object is where the options for these settings are combined and stored.
-Presets can be rendered through OpenLayers views of the type "OpenLayers Map," through filters provided by the OpenLayers Filters module, or directly in your modules using the api function openlayers_render_map()
+A map object is where the options for these settings are combined and stored.
+Maps can be rendered through OpenLayers views of the type "OpenLayers Map," through filters provided by the OpenLayers Filters module, or directly in your modules using the api function openlayers_render_map()